greenboxal/doggohub/doc/integration/twitter.md

 1. Save the configuration file.

-1. Restart GitLab for the changes to take effect.
+1. Restart DoggoHub for the changes to take effect.

 On the sign in page there should now be a Twitter icon below the regular sign in form.
 Click the icon to begin the authentication process.
-Twitter will ask the user to sign in and authorize the GitLab application.
-If everything goes well the user will be returned to GitLab and will be signed in.
+Twitter will ask the user to sign in and authorize the DoggoHub application.
+If everything goes well the user will be returned to DoggoHub and will be signed in.